Subscribe to updates

 Review of Public Spaces Protection Order 2023

-The Cabinet agreed to review the current Public Spaces Protection Order (PSPO) 2023 and approved the draft for public consultation.
-The review proposes amendments to specific prohibitions within town centres, particularly concerning amplification, the placement of tables and signage, and street trading and leaflet distribution.
-Councillor Eddie Lavery explained that some existing prohibitions had faced legal challenges, and it was advised that defending these would be difficult.
-Therefore, a consultation will be conducted to amend the existing PSPO.
+The Cabinet agreed to review the current Public Spaces Protection Order (PSPO) 2023 and approved a draft for public consultation.
+The review proposes amending or removing certain prohibitions within town centres, specifically concerning amplification, the placement of tables and signage, and street trading and leaflet distribution.
+Councillor Eddie Lavery, Cabinet Member for Community & Environment, explained that some existing prohibitions had faced legal challenges, making their defence difficult.
+The council will consult on these proposed changes and will consider an updated final version of the PSPO in April 2025.
 It was clarified that prohibitions on amplified equipment in green spaces would remain in place.
-The Cabinet agreed to receive a further report in April 2025 following the consultation to inform any determinations on an updated PSPO.

 Review of Charging for Social Care and Support Policy

-The Cabinet approved the updated Adult Social Care Charging for Social Care and Support Policy for Hillingdon for 2025/26 for public consultation.
-Councillor Jane Palmer, Cabinet Member for Health & Social Care, highlighted the importance of a robust and up-to-date charging policy to ensure the Council could successfully collect assessed contributions for care services.
-The updated policy proposes a care arrangement fee for residents who arrange their own care, comprising an annual setup fee and a yearly administrative cost, which is expected to generate a new income stream.
-The Cabinet also noted that Hillingdon's adult social care services had recently received a ‘good’ rating from the Care Quality Commission.
-The authority was delegated to the Cabinet Member for Health & Social Care, in consultation with relevant Corporate Directors, to consider the consultation outcomes and determine the final policy and fees.
+The Cabinet approved the updated Adult Social Care Charging for Social Care and Support Policy for consultation, with the aim of introducing it from April 2025.
+The revised policy outlines how the council will charge eligible adults receiving care and support services.
+A key change includes the introduction of a care arrangement fee for residents who fund their own care, comprising an annual setup fee and a yearly administrative cost.
+This is expected to generate approximately £65,000 in new income annually.
+Councillor Jane Palmer, Cabinet Member for Health & Social Care, emphasised the importance of a robust charging policy for the council's financial sustainability and noted that the council's adult social care services had recently received a 'good' rating from the Care Quality Commission.
+The Cabinet delegated authority to the Cabinet Member for Health & Social Care to consider the consultation outcomes and determine the final policy and fees for 2025/26.

 Risk Management Policy

-The Cabinet approved the updated Risk Management Policy for implementation.
-Councillor Martin Goddard, Cabinet Member for Finance & Transformation, explained that the Council has a statutory responsibility to maintain a comprehensive framework of internal controls, which includes managing risks.
-The updated policy outlines procedures for identifying, evaluating, and mitigating potential risks and threats, including assessing the likelihood and impact of risks and identifying management actions.
-A significant change noted was the clearer attribution of responsibilities to officers managing specific services for identifying and addressing risks.
-The Cabinet agreed that not implementing the policy would not align with best practice or legislative requirements.
+The Cabinet approved an updated Risk Management Policy for implementation.
+Councillor Martin Goddard, Cabinet Member for Finance & Transformation, highlighted the council's statutory responsibility to maintain a comprehensive framework of internal controls, including effective risk management.
+The updated policy reflects the implementation of a new risk management software system and includes updated procedures for identifying, evaluating, and mitigating potential risks.
+A key change is the clearer attribution of responsibilities to officers for managing specific risks.
+The policy aims to ensure that risk management is embedded within the organisation's culture, supporting the delivery of services and achievement of objectives.

 Public Preview of Confidential Reports